xmake-io/xmake-docs/manual/conditions.md

 end
 ```

-And you can also use the wildchard: `*` to check all matched architectures.
+And you can also use the wildcard: `*` to check all matched architectures.

 ```lua
 -- if the current architecture is arm which contains armv7, arm64, armv7s and armv7-a ...